jsjolund/ns3-dce-protocol-tests/README.md

 *         hard    nproc     65536
 *         soft    nproc      65536
 ```
+Restart your computer to apply the settings.
 For more information see the [DCE manual](https://www.nsnam.org/docs/dce/release/1.4/manual/singlehtml/index.html#processes-limit-resource-temporarily-unavailable).

 ###Downloading the project
 Assuming the NS-3 DCE installation directory